bueltge/addquicktag/readme.txt

 WP-AddQuicktag for WordPress is in originally by [Roel Meurders](http://roel.meurders.nl/ "Roel Meurders").
 The versions of the Repo to AddQuicktag are newer versions, completly rewrite with version 2.0.0 and more functionalities.

-The plugin add the quicktag on default to post types `post` and `page`.
+The plugin add the quicktag on default to post types/ID `post`, `page` and `comment`.
 If you will also the plugin for other post types you can use a filter; see the follow example or an example plugin in the [Gist 1595155](https://gist.github.com/1595155).

 	// add custom function to filter hook 'addquicktag_post_types' add_filter( 'addquicktag_post_types', 'my_addquicktag_post_types' );